sugchand/ovs-dpdk-scripts/README.md

 * Python termcolor module.
 This can be installed by "pip install termcolor".
 * User account must be in sudoers list.
 * The sudo password must be remembered by the system when running any function.
-The scripts cannot take user inputs while running so is password.
+So that the script doesnt need to prompt password to users when executing.
 The sudo password timeout can be set to indefinite by running "sudo visudo" and add the line "Defaults    timestamp_timeout=-1".
-This will avoid the need of user password to run the scripts.

 ### How to use it
-1. Run the script 'python-scripts/launch.py' from the OVS repo.
+* Run the script 'python-scripts/launch.py' from the OVS repo.
 The script doesnt work when it is called from places other than OVS repo.
-The launcher stores all the environment variable information in a file '.ovs-dpdk-script-env' created in OVS repo directory.
+The launcher stores all the environment variable information in a file '.ovs-dpdk-script-env' in OVS repo directory.
 Each OVS repo has its own '.ovs-dpdk-script-env' file to hold its environment settings.
-2. Select the option to "SET-ALL-ENV" to set the environment for the OVS repo.
+* Select the option to "SET-ALL-ENV" to set the environment for the OVS repo.
-This is a one time activity for the repo to set all the environment settings.
+This is a one time activity for the repo to set all the environment variables.
-Its possible to modify the values later by using the options "SET-ALL-ENV" or "SET-ONE-ENV".
+Its possible to modify these values in future by using the options "SET-ALL-ENV" or "SET-ONE-ENV".
-3. once the environment is set, user can use all the remaining available options to do various compiling and test operations.
+* once the environment is set, user can use all the remaining available options to do various compiling and test operations.
-4. Its possible to add/delete environment variables to use for different use cases.
-Modify "ENV_DICT" in launch.py for the specific requirement.
+* Its possible to add/delete environment variables to support different use cases.
+Modify "ENV_DICT" in launch.py accordingly.
-5. The bash script functions can be added/deleted for the user requirement in the framework without much additional overhead.
-User can modify "BASH_SCRIPT_FNS" in launch.py to accommodate custom operations.
+* The bash script functions can also be added/deleted for the user requirement in the framework without much additional overhead.
+Modify the "BASH_SCRIPT_FNS" in launch.py to accommodate custom operations.
 Each entry in "BASH_SCRIPT_FNS" has specific functionality.
 The function can be written either in bash or a python.
+* The 'START-SUBSHELL' option enable users a start a new bash shell for executing the debug commands.
+The subshell has all the environment variables set to run any commands.

 ### Bash Scripts
 These scripts are self sustained scripts that meant to do some specific task,